News & Notes

 Welcome Lectors, Gospel Readers & Homilists...

-This site is filled with learning and enrichment aids to help you be the best proclaimer of God's word you can be.
-Though geared to the Catholic church, I hope readers from other faiths will find it useful as well.
-If you have questions or suggestions for making this site more beneficial to you, your parish or diocese, please contact me anytime to talk.
+This site is filled with learning, preparation and enrichment tools to help you be the best proclaimer of God's word you can be.
+Though geared to the Catholic church, I hope readers from other faiths will also find it useful.
+If you have questions or suggestions for making this site more useful to you, your parish or diocese, please contact me.

-This five-minute video by Jeff Cavins should be viewed by every Catholic today.
+A five-minute video by Jeff Cavins titled, The Liturgy of the Word, should be viewed by every Catholic today.
 For some, it's an uplifting refresher.
-For others, a basic "101" lesson to encourage them to be more attentive and engaged in this key part of the Mass.
+For others, a basic "101" lesson that can encourage them to be more attentive and engaged in this key part of the Mass.

 www.lectorresources.com...
 Copyright 2014 Miller Resources LLC.
 All Rights Reserved